|

 EROY ACOSTA - District 8

-Stephensville native Eroy Acosta, elected to the board
+Stephensville native Eroy Acosta, elected to the Board in

-in 1987, served his community as a restaurant owner for
+1987, served his community as a restaurant and lounge

-many years.
-Acosta is a member of the St. Martin Parish
+owner for many years.
+Acosta is Board Member of the

-on the board of directors of the Association of
+represented SLECA on the board of directors of the Assn.

 |